sphereio/sphere-message-processing/README.md

 ```

-this is pretty much it.
-Now you just need to build the project and install the project locally - it's a full-featured application,
-which you can start from the command-line:
+This is pretty much it.
+Now you just need to build the project and to install the project locally - it's a full-featured application, that you can start from command-line:

 ```bash
 $ grunt build
 $ npm install . -g
 ```

-In order to start processor, you need to provide several arguments for it:
+In order to start the processor, you need to provide several arguments for it:

 ```bash
 $ send-email-on-order-import \